astroML/text_errata/README.md

 Page 47/50: there are eight entries despite the title "Seven Strategies..."

 Page 60: Eq.
-(2.7), "less than" sign should be "greater than"
+(2.7), "less than" sign should be "greater than".

 ## Chapter 3

-Page 76: in Figure 3.3, the (1,1) and (2,2) cells are erroneously switched.
+Page 75: "If the patient is healthy (T = 0)..." should be "If the patient is healthy (D = 0)...".

+Page 75: "If the patient has the disease (T = 1)..." should be "If the patient has the disease (D = 1)...".

-Page 95: in the Python code preamble 'is implemented in "scipy.stats.cauchy"' should be replaced with "scipy.stats.laplace"
+Page 95: in the Python code preamble 'is implemented in "scipy.stats.cauchy"' should be replaced with "scipy.stats.laplace".

 Page 99: The line below Eq.
-(3.60) should say "Note that for k = 1 this distribution is a Cauchy distribution", not "k = 2"
+(3.60) should say "Note that for k = 1 this distribution is a Cauchy distribution", not "k = 2".

 Page 109: The first sentence in the paragraph preceeding Eq.
-(3.78) should read "If sigma_xy=0, then x and y are uncorrelated, and if also independent, we can treat them separately as two one-dimensional distributions." (that is, vanishing correlation does not necessarily imply independence)
+(3.78) should read "If sigma_xy=0, then x and y are uncorrelated, and if also independent, we can treat them separately as two one-dimensional distributions." (that is, vanishing correlation does not necessarily imply independence).

 ## Chapter 4